Top 4 Sentence Embedding Techniques using Python

 Step 2: The model is available to us via the TFHub.
 Let’s load the model:

-Step 3: Then we will generate embeddings for our sentence list as well as for our query.
+Step 3: We will then generate embeddings for our sentence list and query.
 This is as simple as just passing the sentences to the model:

 Step 4: Finally, we will compute the similarity between our test query and the list of sentences: